Natalio-R/Recommended-Products/README.md

 ## View in the Front-Office
 Now if you go to the main page of the store, you can see the list of recommended products.
 A simple view where you can see the *image of the product*, *name*, *price*, button to *add to cart* and another button to *add the product to the favorites list*.

+## Translations
+A `.php` file with the module translations has been implemented.
+E. the section of Translations of the corresponding module will be able to modify the language.
+`image`

 # Conclusion
 This module has been created for a technical test for the company Netenders.
 Made in 3 days in the best possible way.